StaymanHou/problem_solving_algorithm/2_framework.md

 (Note that we skipped prioritization for the entire problem.
 We also skipped analysis and communication.)

-### Scenario A
+### 2.6.2 Scenario A - Implement a Relatively Simple and Standalone Function

-Take a look at Scenario A in Chapter 1.
+Take another look at Scenario A in Chapter 1 and imagine you are a **junior developer** who has learned the basics of programming and a programming language of choice.
 Since we just went throught the first math example, I'll skip the parts that are very similar and leave it as your homework.

 **Step 1.1 - Identify Problem** After being assigned the task, we may first want to ask why each user has 3 balances instead of 1.
 That will help us to understand the background of the task.
 Understanding the unique use cases of each type of balances can give us some context.
 Next thing would be to think through the inputs and outputs.
 In terms of the format, we may want to confirm if all the numbers would be in USD and presented as decimals, because if we need to involve other currencies, the problem will be different as we will need to consider exchange rates and stuff.
 Let's say we've confirmed that.
 Finally, since we now have a rough understanding of the problem and its background, it's time to consider building blocks.
 This task does not involve any 3rd-party libraries, it's a pretty standalone function.
 The only knowledge needed to build the solution is the usage of the programming language.